 This tour uses a variety of accommodation.
 From guesthouses to heritage hotels, we experience a wide range of accommodation styles.
 Hotel rooms are twin share with private bathrooms with western style toilets.
 Although most rooms will be air-conditioned, some may be fan-cooled.

 Optional Single Supplement

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD920 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of USD 990 will be payable.
 Note that a single room will not be available on the overnight train.

-Private air conditioned minibus, 1 domestic flight, 3 day trains and 2 overnight trains, boatride on the Ganges in Varanasi, auto-rickshaws, cycle-rickshaws and taxis as required for sightseeing.
+Private air conditioned minibus, 1 domestic flight, 3 day trains and 2 overnight trains, boatride in Maheshwar and Varanasi, auto-rickshaws, cycle-rickshaws and taxis as required for sightseeing.